 There are no guidelines as to the format of commitments to be submitted to the Authority.
-However, in three recent cases where divestiture and behavioural commitments were accepted by the Authority (Sonae/PT, BCP/BPI and TAP/Portugália, see question 5.2 above), documents submitted followed closely the European Commission's model texts for divestiture commitments and trustee mandates and were extremely detailed as to the scope and implementation schedule of the remedies, as well as to its monitoring, which suggests that this practice will continue in the future.
+However, in several recent cases where divestiture and behavioural commitments were accepted by the Authority (see question 5.2 above), documents submitted followed closely the European Commission's model texts for divestiture commitments and trustee mandates and were extremely detailed as to the scope and implementation schedule of the remedies, as well as to its monitoring, which suggests that this practice will continue in the future.
 In the Arriva/Barraqueiro case (see question 5.2 above), the Authority imposed an up-front buyer for the divested assets, but ultimately rejected the proposed remedy partly because it was not certain the proposed buyer would be a credible competitor to the parties.

-Can the parties complete the merger before the remedies 5.5 have been complied?
+5.5 Can the parties complete the merger before the remedies have been complied with?